thecomeonman/IntentVsOutcome/README.md

 ![](README_files/figure-markdown_strict/IntentOutcomeScatter-1.png)

--   Most high outcome based `ExpectedAttackMaxDeltaPV` values take a hit when you compare them to the corresponding intent based `ExpectedAttackMaxDeltaPV`.
+-   Most high outcome based `AttackMaxEPVAdded` values take a hit when you compare them to the corresponding intent based `AttackMaxEPVAdded`.
 This is expected since a lot of these were near the edges of the pitch or very long passes.

 Here are the rest of the distributions with the comparisons.